xxsimoxx/stats-for-update-manager/README.md

 	return $myhashes;
 }
 ```
+### Configure the timing a plugin is considered active or stale
 **`sfum_inactive_after`** let's you configure the number of days before a plugin installations is considered inactive.

 **`sfum_old_after`** let's you configure the number of days before a plugin installations is considered stale and will be removed from the database.